Derrike Cope: 1996–2005

 When Allison's team shut down after the 1996 season, Cope signed on with the fledgling MB2 Motorsports operation, driving the No. 36 Skittles-sponsored Pontiac to a 27th-place finish in points.
 After one year, he was released and signed on with the Bahari Racing operation.
-Despite missing some races due to an injury, Cope won his first career pole position at Lowe's Motor Speedway, although he failed to post a Top 10 finish in the No. 30 Gumout-sponsored car.
+Despite missing some races due to an injury, Cope won his first career pole position at Lowe's Motor Speedway, although he failed to post a top-ten finish in the No. 30 Gumout-sponsored car.
 Cope returned to Bahari in 1999 with Sara Lee sponsorship.
-After failing to qualify for 10 races, Cope was released from the team.
+After failing to qualify for ten races, Cope was released from the team.
 He made sporadic appearances for LJ Racing and Larry Hedrick Motorsports, and later signed on to drive the No. 15 Ford Taurus owned by Fenley-Moore Motorsports.
 Cope became unhappy when the team only ran a part-time schedule, and quit after a few races.
 He spent the rest of the year on the sidelines, before taking over the No. 86 R.C.
 Cola-sponsored Dodge Ram at Impact Motorsports at the end of the season in the Craftsman Truck Series.

 In 2001, Cope announced the formation of Quest Motor Racing, a team he would co-own with drag racer Warren Johnson.
 The team did not qualify for a race all year, and his only start came with CLR Racing.
 He ran four races in the Busch Series in the No. 94 owned by Fred Bickford, posting a best finish of 21st at Bristol Motor Speedway.
 The team had mild success the next year, garnering sponsorship from Avacor and Poison.
 Cope also ran some races with BAM Racing that year.

-After 18 starts in 2003 driving the No. 37 Friendly's Ice Cream-sponsored Chevrolet, Cope merged the team with Arnold Motorsports.
+After eighteen starts in 2003 driving the No. 37 Friendly's Ice Cream-sponsored Chevrolet, Cope merged the team with Arnold Motorsports.
 Cope qualified fifth for the 2004 Carolina Dodge Dealers 400, but after several starts, Cope was released from the ride, and took back his equipment.
-He also ran 30 races in the No. 49 Advil-sponsored Ford for Jay Robinson in the Busch Series that season.
-His best finish, 20th, came at Daytona.
+He also ran thirty races in the No. 49 Advil-sponsored Ford for Jay Robinson in the Busch Series that season.
+His best finish, twentieth, came at Daytona.
 In 2005, Cope tried merging his team again, joining forces with Larry Hollenbeck and S.W.A.T.
 Fitness, but lost the opportunity after he failed to qualify for the Daytona 500.
 Cope had attempted a couple of races with Ware Racing Enterprises before making his only Cup start of the season at Martinsville Speedway, finishing 33rd in the No. 08 Royal Administration/Sundance Vacations/My Guardian 911-sponsored Dodge for McGlynn Racing.
 Cope was later given the team's full-time ride in the No. 00, as requested by the sponsor.